Crib Point Satellite Earth Station: celebrating 20 years of service

 In late 2015, the data reception system for polar orbiting satellites was replaced with a new one (pictured above).
 With a lifetime of approximately 10–15 years, this system will ensure our continued reception of time-critical meteorological satellite data for years to come.

 In early 2017, the FY-2 data reception and TARS antenna systems were refurbished so that we can continue to receive FY-2 data and provide a ranging service for FY-2 satellites for the remainder of their operational life.

 The implementation of additional satellite reception systems is expected at this site into the future.
 In the near term, we are looking to implement our HimawariCast reception system at the Crib Point satellite earth station.
 This will provide a backup for reception of vital Himawari-8 satellite meteorological data, which is received directly from JMA.

 Australia's role began just before the Japan Meteorological Agency's launch of GMS-1 (Himawari) in 1977.
 This was the first geostationary meteorological satellite that covered the Asia-Pacific area, including Australia.
 It brought a quantum leap in meteorological analysis and forecasting, providing the Bureau with satellite data every three hours.
 Before this, we received non-corrected satellite data every 12 hours from the polar-orbiting satellites.

-Our first Turn Around Ranging Station (known as TARS 1) was set up at the request of the Japanese Government.
+Our first TARS (known as TARS 1) was set up at the request of the Japanese government.
 It ensured their GMS satellite could be located accurately above the earth's surface at all times.
 In 1985, the Australian and Japanese governments signed an agreement on the operation of Japan's current and future geostationary meteorological satellites.
 We received satellite data from their GMS satellites, and operated the TARS 2 in return.